tanef/mile-wiki/mile-node-docs.md

 Where:<br>
 `<wallet_name>` – your local wallet name with proper XDR amount<br>
-`<address>` – your node static IP address<br> `<amount>` – amount of XDR (10 000 — 100 000 XDR) with which you register your node<br>
+`<address>` – your node static IP address<br> `<amount>` – amount of XDR (10 000 — 100 000 XDR) you wish to deposit to register your node<br>
 `<password>` – your local wallet password (if there is one)

-This command will register an active node on specified IP address with selected amount of XDR with no commission fee for this transaction.
+This command will register an active node on specified IP address with selected amount of XDR as a deposit with no commission fee for this transaction.

 The amount of XDR you set during registration will be locked in you wallet, therefore you will not be able to make any transactions with this amount unless you [unregister the node](#unregister-node) (commission fee of 1 XDR is charged for that operation).

-**Note:** The amount of XDR with which you register node can only be set once and can not be updated for this node.
-To update the amount of XDR you need to unregister node a commission fee of 1 XDR is charged for that operation and then register it again.
+**Note:** The amount of XDR deposited to register the node can only be set once and can not be updated for this node.
+To update the amount of XDR you need to unregister node (a commission fee of 1 XDR is charged for that operation and then register it again).

 For more information about *register node* command see [Mile Shell Commands](#register-node).